sorae42/simply-dancer/README.md

 ## Installation
 This script is not an easy drag and drop install and actually more suitable for theme makers to integrate this into their themes.

-If you are a theme maker or insist to install to your current theme, follow the files provided for an """"ambiguous"""" install guide cuz I don't know how to properly make a tutorial on stuff lol.
+If you are a theme maker, follow the files provided for an """"ambiguous"""" install guide cuz I don't know how to properly make a tutorial on stuff lol.
+But you should know what you are doing based on the filepath of this repo.

 # Attributions